AeneasRUSLIN/DAT250-Software-Technology-Experiment-Assignment-1/dat250-expass6.md

 ## Experiment 2: Single-page applications

-I was not able to fully complete the task.
-I was able to undestand how to implement CRUD https but wasn't able to make it work with the application.
+After having some more time to watch tutorials and working on the assignment, I was able to understand how to implement CRUD https, create methods and bind them to the clicks on the buttons.

 ## Links to code